foundation-model-stack/bamba/blog/Announcing Bamba.md

 We divide our evaluations into three parts: first, we compare with SoTA transformer models of similar size, second, we compare with transformer models with similar token budget, and finally, we compare with other Mamba variants.

 ### Evaluation setup
-We rerun all the benchmarks following the setup and scripts [here](https://github.com/foundation-model-stack/bamba/blob/main/evaluation/README.md) for all models except the NVIDIA Mamba2 Hybrid model.
-We could not run benchmarking for NVIDIA Mamba2 Hybrid model as the model weights are not in Hugging Face transformers compatible format.
-Therefore, we report the numbers from the original paper.
-For tasks used in the [Huggingface v2 leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/), we perform the recommended [normalization](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/normalization) and report the normalized results.
+We run all our benchmarks using setup and scripts [here](https://github.com/foundation-model-stack/bamba/blob/main/evaluation/README.md) with the [LLM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) and [Unitxt](https://github.com/IBM/unitxt/tree/main).
+For tasks used in the [Huggingface v2 leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/), we perform the recommended [normalization](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/normalization) and report the normalized scores.

 ### TL;DR
-Bamba-9B demonstrates the competitive performance of hybrid Mamba models compared to transformer models.
+Bamba-9B, a novel hybrid Mamba model, delivers quality comparable to established transformer models.
 While it has gaps in math benchmarks and MMLU scores, excluding these benchmarks places its average performance nearly on par with Meta Llama 3.1 8B (48.01 vs. 48.22).
 These gaps can be addressed by (a) extending pretraining with more tokens (MMLU scores steadily improved during training), and (b) incorporating high-quality math data in the pretraining/annealing phases.
 Future plans include using updated datasets like Olmo2 mix and annealing with benchmark-aligned mixes such as Dolmino mix.

 Bamba-9B’s results also alleviate concerns raised by the relatively low scores of NVIDIA’s Mamba2 Hybrid model in leaderboard benchmarks.
 Notably, NVIDIA’s study used an older data mix to compare architectures under identical conditions.
 Consistent with those findings, Bamba-9B reaffirms that the Mamba2 hybrid architecture offers competitive performance along with up to 5x inference efficiency.